The Solace of Dunskeig (1841)

 Reaching the top of the hill, John sat on the wall of the old stone fort and rested his chin in his hands.
 Dunskeig had watched over the people like a sentinel for centuries.
 The stone fort could offer no protection, however, over today’s enemies, for they were not marauders in boats but changing times and a fickle economy.

 John stood up and walked to the edge of the precipitous drop.
-He stared across the strait to Gigha, the Isle of Islay, and Jura, which was the traditional seat of the Darroch clan.
+He stared across the strait to Gigha, to the Isle of Islay and Jura, the traditional seat of the Darroch clan.
 His eyes moved to the water five hundred feet below.
 He stood for a few moments transfixed.
 Turning his back to the water, his gaze swept the countryside.
 The sun was low in the sky.
 Below, he could see the lengthening shadows of Clachan and Dunskeig Farm.
 He buttoned his coat against the chilling winds rushing up from the Atlantic.
 He reflected that, in some ways, nothing had changed in the last two hundred years.

 Nothing had changed, but everything.
 Times were hard.
 Crop failures had disrupted farmers' livelihoods and threatened life itself.
 Mechanization had intruded into the weaving and milling trades.
 The economy was in decline, as were the moral standards of his community.
 Is this where he belonged?
 John looked up at the sky as if to ask, "What shall I do?
 Shall I stay and work for a better life here?
 Or shall I leave and start a new life for myself?"

-John stood and started down the hill.
-As he walked, his thoughts turned to how he might assert himself to his father.
-That might go poorly!
-The sun had set and darkness gathered, reflecting John's concern of how his dad would react.
-An hour later, he could see their small stone house and, through the window, the dim glow of a lamp.
+An hour later, John could see their small stone house and, through the window, the dim glow of a lamp.
 He approached the window and peeked in.
 Mother was quietly penning another letter to Grandma Milloy.
 Father was finishing a riding blanket he had been contracted to make.

 John opened the door and walked in.
 “Dad, I have something to say to you.”

-Mary put down her pen and held her breath.
-John stood a little taller as he prepared to deliver his next statement--no build-up, just short and to the point--as he had rehearsed it on the way down the hill.
+John stepped closer and stood a little taller as he prepared to deliver his next statement.
+No build-up, just short and to the point, just as he had rehearsed it on the way down the hill.

 "I am going to apprentice in blacksmithing.”

 Archie stood up.
-“It made me mad to think you would walk away from your heritage.
-And madder yet to think you’d leave us while times are tough.”
+“My father was a weaver.
+Your uncles are weavers.
+I am a weaver.
+We have a proud tradition.
+It makes me mad to see you walk away from this heritage.
+And madder yet to think you’d leave your mother and me when times are tough.”

 Archie walked closer.
 John’s body stiffened.
 Mary gasped and clasped her hand to her mouth.